A Place for Mom

 Our free tool provides options, advice, and next steps based on your unique situation.

-5. Protecting assets from financial exploitation
+5. Protecting assets from exploitation

 Elder law attorneys can help family members identify risky situations that could lead to financial exploitation.
-When dad and mom slow down or their health declines, a bad neighbor has the opportunity to come over and start “helping out,” or an unscrupulous adult child might try to obtain access to financial accounts, says Simasko.
+When dad and mom slow down or their health declines, a dishonest neighbor has the opportunity to come over and start “helping out,” or an unscrupulous adult child might try to obtain access to financial accounts, says Simasko.

 “Protecting their assets from dishonest predators is essential.
 An elder law attorney can report potential criminal activity or fraud to stop it or advise the children,” Simasko notes.